 Looking for the quick summary version?
 Jump to our comparison summary at the bottom to find out which mattress is best for you.

-The Tuft & Needle and Casper have both taken a fairly unique approach to their foam construction.
+The Tuft & Needle and Casper have both taken differing approaches to their foam construction.

 Firmness, Comfort, & Support

-Comparing firmness, the Tuft & Needle is just marginally firmer than Casper.
-I would rate the Tuft & Needle at a 7 out of 10 on the firmness scale (where 10 is the firmest), whereas the Casper is a 6 out of 10.
+Comparing firmness, both the Tuft and Needle and Casper are very similar.
+I would rate the Tuft & Needle at a 6-6.5 out of 10 on the firmness scale (where 10 is the firmest), whereas the Casper is a 6-7 out of 10.

 Despite their relative similarity in firmness, the feel of each mattress is quite different.

 Casper’s softness translates through a more pronounced “hug” like feeling.
-When you lie into the Casper you’ll feel a bit more sinkage as the latex layer conforms to your body.
+When you lie into the Casper you’ll feel a bit more sinkage as the latex and memory foam layers conform to your body.
+Having the latex layer on top helps to prevent any heat build up in the memory foam.
+The combination of latex and memory foam create a nice mix of features.

 |Size||Tuft & Needle||Casper|